Sh0ckFR/DLLirant/README.md

 A file `admin-required.txt` will also be available for the potential DLL Hijacking who require specific privileges.

 If a binary require a DLL from the system or another one, you can create a `import` directory in the same directory of `DLLirant.py` the script will copy all your DLL files in the `output` directory with your targeted binary.

+## Know issues

+- ERROR: The process "39456" not found. -> This is a normal behavior, DLLirant try to kill the process automatically, if the process is already killed, you will see this exception, just ignore it.

 ## Technical posts (in French)